LLNL/saltatlas/docs/rtd/build.rst

 * MPI

 ..
 WARNING::
-  Which version is required for YGM?
+  Which MPI version is required for YGM?

 Option